Perpetual Inventory System

 This type of accounting system offers access to real-time inventory reports thanks to the continuous flow of information.
 Not only does this allow accurate knowledge of current inventory status, but it also provides a significant improvement in overall data accuracy.

 It helps to create a clear paper trail on accounting paths.

 Companies can create an extensive and elaborate paper trail by tracking their inventory movement through the supply chain.
 It allows them to improve supply chain management, optimize stock orders, and pinpoint bottlenecks.

 Perpetual inventory methods decrease management costs in the long run.

 Storage, carrying, and can significantly minimize order costs by maintaining low stock levels.
 Warehouse management systems that use the integrated perpetual inventory method can automate the reorders and save much-needed labour costs and similar man-related expenses.

 A perpetual inventory system provides automated calculations.

 Some businesses still prefer to use manual accounting methods when calculating end-of-year balance sheets.
-However, the perpetual inventory system regularly updates the financial records, saving companies the time and money required to conduct this process manually.
-A year's worth of stock data can be consolidated automatically without the risk of encountering a human error.
+However, it regularly updates the financial records, saving companies the time and money required to conduct this process manually.
+A year’s worth of stock data can be consolidated automatically without the risk of encountering a human error.

 Demand forecasting becomes more manageable and more straightforward with a perpetual inventory system.